An intrinsically hydrodynamic approach to multidimensional QHD systems: Introduction

-\begin{rem} Since in Theorem \ref{thm:glob2_md} we assume the initial data $(\sqrt{\rho_0},\Lambda_0)$ has points vacuum and $\triangle\rho$, $\nabla J\in L^1_{loc}(\R^2)$, the functions in condition \eqref{eq:C2_md_intro} are well-defined almost everywhere on $\R^2$ for $j=1,2$.
-The condition \eqref{eq:C2_md_intro} plays an essential role in characterising the higher order regularity of the lifted wave function in Proposition \ref{prop:lift_2d}.
-We also remark that the bound \eqref{eq:C2_md_intro} is preserved by the solutions we obtained in Theorem \ref{thm:glob2_md}. \end{rem}
+\end{thm} \begin{rem} Since in Theorem \ref{thm:glob2_md} we assume the initial data $(\rho_0,J_0)$ have point vacuum and satisfy \eqref{eq:1.15}, the functions in condition \eqref{eq:C2_md_intro} are well-defined almost everywhere on $\R^2$ for $j=1,2$.
+The condition \eqref{eq:C2_md_intro} plays an essential role in characterising the higher order regularity of the lifted wave function given by Proposition \ref{prop:lift_2d}.
+We also remark that these conditions are sufficient and necessary to construct an initial wave function associated to hydrodynamic data with pointwise vacuum, and the bounds $\eqref{eq:C2_md_intro}$ are preserved by the solutions we obtained in Theorem \ref{thm:glob2_md}. \end{rem} \begin{rem} We remark that for the solutions constructed in Theorem \ref{thm:glob2_md}, the higher order functional in \eqref{eq:higher_md} is well defined for almost every time, as the quantity $\lambda$ constructed in the Theorem above matches the definition in \eqref{eq:lambda_intro}.
+Moreover, from \eqref{eq:lambda_md} we also infer that $I(t)$ is uniformly bounded over compact time intervals.